gustavofidelisc/Trabalho-pr-tico-2-Desenvolvimento-frontend/README.md

  "As an Administrator I want to delete a product in order to have only products that are sold by Blue Velvet Music Store."

+Acceptance criteria:

 - Only authenticated users in the role orf admin or editor can delete products.
 - Also delete the product images in procucts-image directory
 - Test Delete a product
 - A message must be displayed asking you whether you want to delete this product or not.

+ ### US-1232: Login

+"As an Administrator I want to login in the BlueVelvet Music Store application with my registered account in order to manage all products sold by the company."

+Acceptance criteria:

+- A login has an e-mail address and a password.
+- there must be an explicit option tor remember the booking manager credentials
+- An incorrect login message must be shown for incorrect email and/or password

  ### Other requirements
 - Registration
   - Users can register a new account
-- Login
-  - Users can login using their registered accounts
 - Logout
   - A user can logout once logged in.
 - Error Page